JetBrains/kotlin-web-site/docs/topics/compatibility-guides/compatibility-guide-21.md

 >
 > **Short summary**: The `registerKotlinJvmCompileTask(taskName, moduleName)` function is deprecated
 > in favor of the new `registerKotlinJvmCompileTask(taskName, compilerOptions, explicitApiMode)` function, which now accepts `KotlinJvmCompilerOptions`.
-> This allows you to pass a `compilerOptions` instance, typically from an extension or target, with values used as conventions for the task’s options.
+> This allows you to pass a `compilerOptions` instance, typically from an extension or target, with values used as conventions for the task's options.
 >
 > **Deprecation cycle**:
 >